slacgismo/gismo-cloud-deploy/README.md

 ##### run_in_local_machine

-Run the application on your local machine, and ==it's recommended to run your project locally before you run it on AWS EKS==.
+Run the application on your local machine, and ==it's highly recommended to run your project locally before you run it on AWS EKS==.
 It has no extra costs, and it's easy to debug.
 However, the local machine always uses default one instances to run files.
 If users only run a small number of files, the process runs faster without generating cloud resources.

 ### Example projects